nabil-alsayed/IntelliBreeze/README.md

 ### Purpose
 **Mission Statement:** "**Summer is coming!** We want to provide a solution that creates a cooler and more relaxing atmosphere for the world"

-The intellibreeze fan is aimed towards custmors located in warmer climates during warmer times of the year.
+The Intellibreeze fan is aimed towards customers located in warmer climates during warmer times of the year.
 It is a smart-fan that is capable of dectecting the temperature of the surrounding enviroment and turn the fan on based on how warm the surroundings are.
 The fan contains numerous modes like: Manual, Auto, and Custom.
 Each mode has it own use and benefits.

 **Auto:** Allows the user to set three different temperature thresholds that determine both when the automatically fan will turn on/off and at what temperatures the fan speed will change.